td-org-uit-no/tdctl-api/README.md

 Welcome to the TD API project!
 This open-source project provides a flexible and easy-to-use interface for accessing and managing data related to TD.
 With this API, you can access a variety of information, including events, news, resources, and more.
 We believe in the power of open-source software and welcome contributions from developers of all skill levels.
 Join us in building a better future for TD!

-This is the repositroy for the backend of our website, if you want contribute to our frontend instead please look at this [repository](https://github.com/td-org-uit-no/tdctl-frontend) in stead.
+This is the repository for the backend of our website.
+So if you want to contribute to our frontend, please look at this [repository](https://github.com/td-org-uit-no/tdctl-frontend) instead.